How To Determine The ROI Of A Retail Sales Training Program

 Learn How To Earn Customer Trust And Close More Sales

-You have to begin any potential learning program by looking at the benefits you expect to receive and create a scorecard of what exactly you want the training to produce.
+You have to begin any potential learning program by looking at the customer service benefits you expect to receive and create a scorecard of what exactly you want the sales training program is likely to produce.

-For example, Jane bought the learning program understanding that her crew would be taking it online off the floor in the back for ten minutes a week, but her store manager never got that directive, so he was using the materials on the floor between helping customers.
+For example, Jane bought the training program understanding that her crew would be taking it online off the sales floor in the back for ten minutes a week, but her store manager never got that directive, so he was using the materials on the floor between helping customers.

 That never works.

 Before a CEO agrees to purchase a training program, they have to be assured their employees will actually use it and that it will work.
-These are their biggest fears.
+These are their biggest fears that sales associates will either ignore or fight the training program.
+And no, a single one-day training program won't make your retail sales associates into retail sales professionals.
+That's because they can be exposed to training but for training to stick, it takes role-playing and enough time to master what is taught.

-So while the employees are using the training and getting results, there have to be frequent updates to everyone including the CEO to show those fears were unfounded.
+While the employees are using the training and getting results, there have to be frequent updates to everyone including the CEO to show those fears were unfounded and in fact are making for a better customer experience and higher conversions of lookers to buyers.

 To Determine Your Return On Investment Of Retail Sales Training: